johannesippen/johannesippen.com/_drafts/fun.md

   <source src="/img/blog/interaction.mp4">
 </video>

-A great example for Macrofeedback is the Material Design Showcase: clear big interfave elements, the primary buttons and touchable elements clearly stand out.
+A great example for macrofeedback is the Material Design showcase: clear big interface elements, the primary buttons and touchable elements clearly stand out.
+Every action gives you an instant feedback, every tap a subtle animation.
+Big interface transitions tell you where each element comes from or goes to, upcoming views build up from the buttons that were clicked to call them.
+This explanatory feedback causes much less frustration when handled by a new user, but it's also great to wa´tch and experience – it’s fun.

-- microfeedback
+<video class="ta-video ta-video" data-alt="ie" preload="auto" poster="http://videos.thisalso.com/projects/google-identity/google-dots-transition/poster.jpg" data-offsettop="0.5" loop="" muted=""> <source src="http://videos.thisalso.com/projects/google-identity/google-dots-transition/video.mp4" type="video/mp4; codecs=avc1.42E01E,mp4a.40.2"> <source src="http://videos.thisalso.com/projects/google-identity/google-dots-transition/video.webm" type="video/webm; codecs=vp8,vorbis"> </video>

-- Google Interface
+Sam brand, different example: Google is using it’s inteligent mark both as a branding sign as well as an action indicator & loading spinner.
+This little interface element, [designed by Thisalso](http://thisalso.com/projects/google-identity) reacts to the user’s action and input.
+Although this has almost no real estate on the screen, it’s an instant and very important feedback to the user.
+It says: I'm doing something, don’t worry.
+Just like the little Connectivity spinner in the top right corner of your iPhone or slim red loading bar on the top screen of Youtube.
+Microfeedback can help to avoid frustration, which is essential when designing fun: The absense of frustration.

 <video autoplay loop>
   <source src="/img/blog/googlelogo.mp4">